d-wasserman/shared-row/README.md

 * SharedStreet intersections pedestrian crosswalks are associated with the segment they are intended to represent.
 * Crosswalks will provide ways to move back and forth between Additive and Slice representations, enabling cities to maintain flexibility in terms of how they would maintain and edit a ROW database.

-For a more detailed description of the specification, check specification readme here.
+For a more detailed description of the specification, check specification [here](../master/specification).

 # Related Projects